MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/compliance/apptest-prefix-suffix.md

 ---
-title: "Benefits and Guidelines for using a Prefix or Suffix"
+title: "Prefix and suffix for naming in extensions"
-description: "Describing the steps you must go through to successfully submit your app to AppSource."
+description: "Use a prefix or suffix for names in your extension."
 author: SusanneWindfeldPedersen
 ms.custom: na
-ms.date: 11/09/2017
+ms.date: 11/21/2017
 ms.reviewer: na
 ms.suite: na
 ms.tgt_pltfrm: na